What Is the Real Inflation-Adjusted Cost of Housing?

 The short answer

-“My house has doubled in value” is one of the most common claims in personal finance — and one of the most misleading.
+“My house has doubled in value” is a common statement in personal finance, but its interpretation depends on inflation and other factors.
 If your house doubled from $250,000 to $500,000 over 20 years, that’s a nominal gain of 100%.
 But if general prices also rose 60% over the same period, the real gain is only about 25% — and after accounting for property taxes, maintenance, insurance, and transaction costs, the real return may be close to zero.

-Robert Shiller’s research showed that U.S. real home prices were essentially flat from 1890 to 1997 — over 100 years of near-zero real appreciation.
+Research by Robert Shiller suggests that U.S. real home prices evolved relatively modestly over long periods, with limited real appreciation depending on the timeframe considered.
 The apparent “wealth” created by homeownership was largely an illusion of inflation inflating nominal values while real values stagnated.

 This doesn’t mean housing is a bad investment — leverage, forced savings, and rental income can produce genuine returns.
 But evaluating housing as a pure asset requires honest adjustment for all costs, including the most corrosive one: inflation.